spatial-cell-id-tmp/resolute/README.md

 Note that the function does not add any clustering metadata into the original AnnData file.

 ### Example:
-The notebook _score_function.ipynb_ contains and example usage of the function.
+The notebook _tests/score_function_3kPBMC.ipynb_ contains and example usage of the function.
 Data consist of 3k PBMCs from a Healthy Donor and are freely available from 10x Genomics, and can be download as follows from a terminal:
 ```bash
 wget http://cf.10xgenomics.com/samples/cell-exp/1.1.0/pbmc3k/pbmc3k_filtered_gene_bc_matrices.tar.gz -O data/pbmc3k_filtered_gene_bc_matrices.tar.gz
 ```